seeker25/bcregistry-sre/gcp/terraform/docs/README.md

         principals            # List of principals that can be granted the role role_type             # Optional value, when set to 'custom' ensures custom role URI is properply generated

+  database_role_assignment   # Optional map of custom role assignments
+                              (roles will apply to all databases in the corresponnding env, that are listed in `project_account_bindings.auto.tfvars`) readonly               # list of ...@gov.bc.ca emails to be granted db custom roles readwrite              # list of ...@gov.bc.ca emails to be granted db custom roles admin                  # list of ...@gov.bc.ca emails to be granted db custom roles

 `global_custom_roles.auto.tfvars`